baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 * **COVID-19 proof of vaccination**

 * **Travel insurance** (check if you have travel insurance coverage through your school, parents, work, or credit cards.
-Otherwise, I have used [Travel Guard](https://www.travelguard.ca/){:target="_blank"} as trip cancellation insurance to supplement my university’s travel health coverage, and [SafteyWing Nomad Insurance](https://safetywing.com/nomad-insurance){:target="_blank"} to cover both health and trip insurance in multiple countries when I had no other coverage.)
-  - The above links are not sponsored; I just like their deals.
+Otherwise, I have used [Travel Guard](https://www.travelguard.ca/){:target="_blank"} as trip cancellation insurance to supplement my university’s travel health coverage, and [SafteyWing Nomad Insurance](https://safetywing.com/nomad-insurance){:target="_blank"} to cover both health and trip insurance in multiple countries when I had no other coverage. *These links are **not** sponsored; I just like their deals.*)

 * 2 spare recent **passport photos**, printed 2”x2” (helpful in case of replacing lost documents at your embassy, or if you encounter surprise visa requirements at the border)

-* **Scanned copies of your ID and travel documents**
-  - Store printed copies in your bag with you, and digital copies online where you and your emergency contact(s) can access them.
+* **Scanned copies of your ID and travel documents.** Store printed copies in your bag with you, and digital copies online where you and your emergency contact(s) can access them.

 * **Register** with your [national consulate](https://travel.gc.ca/travelling/registration){:target="_blank"} so they can reach you in case of emergency, and save [national emergency numbers](https://travel.gc.ca/assistance/emergency-assistance){:target="_blank"} in your phone and written on paper.